 If a rotating saw chain hits a stone or another hard object, sparks may be generated which may ignite easily flammable materials under certain conditions.
-Also dried-out plants and brushwood are combustible, above all in hot and dry weather.
+Dried-out plants and undergrowth are combustible, especially in hot and dry weather.
 If there is a risk of fire, do not use the chain saw in the vicinity of easily combustible materials, dry plants or scrub.
-It is mandatory that you ask the responsible forestry office about the current fire hazard.
+It is mandatory that you ask the responsible forestry office about current fire hazards.